Hernia Surgery

 Hernia Repair Surgery

 A hernia repair surgery, like any medical procedure, may carry potential risks.
-While these are minimised in the hands of an experienced surgeon, they can include infection or damage to nearby organs.
+While these are minimised in the hands of an experienced hernia surgeon, they can include infection or damage to nearby organs.
 Fluid accumulation near the hernia is another possible short-term complication.
 In rare cases, hernia recurrence, chronic pain, or mesh-related problems might occur.

 That said, hernia repair surgery is an overall safe and effective procedure with a high success rate.
-Your surgeon will discuss these risks with you beforehand and take steps to minimise them.
+Your hernia surgeon will discuss these risks with you beforehand and take steps to minimise them.

 FAQs on